theRealAph/ScopeLocals/README.md

 context with a million children, it makes no sense at all for them to maintain mutable copies of it.

+### Extents

+In the JVM specification, an extent is defined thusly:

+"It is often useful to describe the situation where, in a given thread, a given method m1 invokes a method m2, which invokes a method m3, and so on until the method invocation chain includes the current method mn.
+None of m1..mn have yet completed; all of their frames are still stored on the Java Virtual Machine stack (2.5.2).
+Collectively, their frames are called an _extent_.
+The frame for the current method mn is called the _top most frame_ of the extent.
+The frame for the given method m1 is called the _bottom most frame+ of the extent"

+In this JEP we propose a new construct, the scope local variable, which is bounded by a specific extent.

 In summary, scope locals fix these problems with:

 * Sharing, not mutation
 * Automatic memory management, not manual

 ### The problem with unconstrained mutability

+[ TLs being mutable fies in the face of the repeated advice in _Effective Java_ to minimize mutability.

+_Effective Java_, Item 8: Avoid finalizers and cleaners, by using try-with-resources and try...finally.
+Item 17: minimize mutability: don't provide methods that modify the object's state.
+Yet `ThreadLocal` depends on these things to minimize and avoid. ]

 Thread local variables are prone to abuse.
 Fundamentally, programming with thread local variables can lead to spaghetti-like coding, for